nicolalamacchia/powerline-consolas/README.md

 --------------

-I made a version of this font with a different family name ("Powerline Consolas") that was giving me lot of headaches and was killing my free time.
-I couldn't end up with working alternative styles ( **bold**, *italic* and ***bold italic*** ) when re-generating them from the original ttf files.
+I made a version of this font with a different family name ("Powerline Consolas") which was giving me lot of headaches and was killing my free time.
+I couldn't end up with working alternative styles ( **bold**, *italic* and
+***bold italic*** ) when re-generating them from the original ttf files.
 I decided, then, to take advantage of the existing Consolas family.
 Perhaps this solution is less elegant, but at least it works.

 Further information and troubleshooting
 ---------------------------------------